 Walking Calorie Burn Calculator

 This walking calorie burn calculator estimates the calories that you burn while walking any given distance.
 The calculator takes into consideration the grade of the walking surface that you are on (i.e. the incline or decline), your weight, and the total walking distance and walking time.
 The incline or decline of the walking surface is taken into consideration because more calories are burned as the incline of the walking surface increases, and less calories are burned as the decline of the walking surface increases.
+You can read more about the method and equations used to determine calorie burn below the calculator.

 There is a non-linear relationship between walking speed and rate of calorie burn.
 Essentially what this means is that total calorie burn while walking depends on both the distance that you walked and the speed at which you were walking.
 This makes calorie burn while walking slightly different from calorie burn while running, which is only distance dependent (i.e. while running it doesn't matter what speed you run a given distance, you will burn the same amount of calories as long as the distance is the same).
 That's why this walking calorie burn calculator must take into consideration both walking time and walking distance, whereas our Running Calorie Burn Calculator only requires distance as an input.